A Place For Makers

 DISCOUNTED Post-Class Studio Access

-If you have taken at least three classes with us, you are eligible for this great discount.
+If you have taken at least three classes with us, one of which was a 6 week class, you are eligible for this great discount.
 Click to register and see the details!

 Detail of Neckpiece by Tayja Danger